 Credit cards can be another option to look into if you need to make rent payments.
 If you already have a credit card, you can use it for rent.
 Credit card lenders will look at your income and credit score for eligibility.

-What to Consider When Taking Out Loans for Rent Assistance
+What to Consider When Taking Out Emergency Rent Loans

 Borrowers should get all the information they need for their loan and lender.
 If you are thinking of pursuing a loan if you are facing eviction, consider these variables:

-- The payment period — make sure you have enough time to repay your loan.
+- The Payment Period — Make sure you have enough time to repay your loan.
 Catching up to debt is a cycle that you can prevent!
+The monthly payments should be manageable.

-- The lender’s legitimacy — before providing a lender with any sensitive information, ensure that your lender is legit.
-Additionally, if applying online, only submit info to secure websites.
+- The Lender’s Legitimacy — Before providing a lender with any sensitive information, ensure that your lender is legit.
+Additionally, if applying with online lenders, only submit info to secure websites.

 Rental Assistance Programs for a Long-Term Emergency